 - $150 for the first 30 days of no insurance, and $7 per day afterward.

-- A year in prison or $1,000 in fines if you give false proof of insurance.
+- 1 year of imprisonment or $1,000 in fines if you give false proof of insurance.

 - The inability to register another vehicle until you settle all the claims.

 - Court costs and penalties.